LucasDelfino92/morrowindsharp/main.md

 ### Additional MCP patches

-> ℹ️ This section includes patches for mods from the guide add-on.

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.
 Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.

 Category | Patch | Description
 ------------ | ------------- | -------------
 Game mechanics | Healthy appetite | Eating ingredients always succeeds, giving its first effect and skill advancement. **Controlled Consumption** prevents you from spamming their consumption for overpowered effects.
-Game mechanics | Hidden traps | Turns off the display of trap status on object tooltips. **Locks and Traps Detection** requires this patch.
-Game mechanics | Hidden locks | Turns off the display of lock status on object tooltips. **Locks and Traps Detection** requires this patch.

 ### Closing comments